-Council has adopted three key financial targets relating to these required ratios to guide the direction of the LTFP and Annual Business Plan and Budget.
+Council has adopted 3 key financial targets relating to these required ratios to guide the direction of the LTFP and Annual Business Plan and Budget.
 These targets were adopted by Council at its February 2017 meeting following a recommendation from the Audit & Governance Committee on 15 February 2017.

-Financial Indicator Adopted Target

-Operating Surplus Ratio Greater of 5% or 100% of principal

-(excluding Centennial Park) repayments

-Net Financial Liabilities Ratio <80% of Total General Rate Revenue

-Asset Sustainability Ratio >=100%
+Financial Indicator Adopted Target Operating Surplus Ratio (excluding Centennial Park) Greater of 5% or 100% of principal repayments Net Financial Liabilities Ratio <80% of Total General Rate Revenue Asset Sustainability Ratio (rolling 10-year average) >=100%

-(rolling 10-year average)

-Debt Ratio Borrowing ≤ 80% of General Rate Revenue.
+Debt Ration Borrowing $\leq 80\%$ of General Rate Revenue.